 The budget approved by the County Board of Supervisors for the General Fund includes budgeted expenditures and reimbursements for amounts disbursed on behalf of other governmental funds.
-In the accompanying budgetary financial schedules, actual reimbursements for these items have been eliminated from the resources and related expenditures have been eliminated from the charges to appropriations to provide a meaningful comparison of actual and budgeted results of operations.
+In the accompanying budgetary comparison schedules, actual reimbursements for these items have been eliminated from the resources and related expenditures have been eliminated from the charges to appropriations to provide a meaningful comparison of actual and budgeted results of operations.

-COUNTY OF FRESNO Required Supplementary Information Note to the Budgetary Comparison Schedule For the Fiscal Year Ended June 30, 2011 (amounts in thousands)
+County of Fresno Note to the Budgetary Comparison Schedules For the Fiscal Year Ended June 30, 2012 (amounts in thousands)